grafana/agent/docs/sources/flow/_index.md

 }
 ```

-## Online configurator
+## Grafana Agent configuration generator

-Check out the [Grafana Agent Configuration Generator](https://grafana.github.io/agent-configurator/) to get a head start on creating
+The [Grafana Agent configuration generator](https://grafana.github.io/agent-configurator/) will help you get a head start on creating flow code.
+{{% admonition type="note" %}}
-flow code.
-Note that this is experimental and not all components are supported.
+This feature is experimental, and it does not support all River components.
+{{% /admonition %}}

 ## Next steps